Loan Programs

 What Is an FHA Loan?

 FHA is for all home buyers.
 It isn't a first-time-buyer program, though it does hold a lot of benefit for some first-time buyers.
 FHA loans are mortgages insured by the Federal Housing Administration (FHA), a division of the U.S. Department of Housing and Urban Development (HUD).
 Because the government insures these loans against default, lenders can offer more flexible qualification guidelines than conventional loans typically allow, including lower credit scores, higher debt-to-income ratios, and smaller down payments.
-FHA loans also tend to be paired with a lot of down payment assistance programs.
+The full underwriting rules live in the HUD Single Family Housing Policy Handbook 4000.1.
+FHA loans also tend to be paired with state down payment assistance programs like TSAHC and TDHCA in Texas.

 The tradeoff is Mortgage Insurance Premium (MIP).
 Every FHA loan requires both an upfront MIP (1.75% of the loan amount, usually rolled into the loan) and annual MIP paid monthly.
+Both rates are set by HUD — see the official HUD MIP rate schedule.
 If you put less than 10% down, that monthly MIP stays for the life of the loan; it never cancels.
 That's the biggest difference between FHA and conventional, and it's something I always walk clients through so there are no surprises.

 For a lot of people, the FHA loan is a great band-aid loan: it helps them get what they need now, and we can always improve their situation later.